Ju-an/U073U5KPQDT-MLOps-WeldSpot/README.md

 When training the models, data is divided in 3 folders, namely "train" for ML training epochs, "valid" for ML validation epochs, and "test" for testing and evaluation.
 Each of these folders, at the same time, contains subfolders for each of the possible classes identified: Background (no welding present), Bad Welding, Crack, Excess Reinforcement, Good Welding, Porosity, and Splatters.

 The Weld Quality Inspection dataset does not contain "background" images (which may help improve our model learning performance).
-So I curated a set of random unrelated images for the initial dataset from public sources (included in the `initial.zip` file).
+So I curated a set of random unrelated images for the initial dataset from public sources (included in the `modeling/data/initial.zip` file).
+You don't need to extract the files, as this is automated.

 ## Modeling
 The two processes that communicate with the cloud deployment are developed inside the `modeling` folder: **Dataset Collection** process and **Model Training** process, with the following structure:

 ```
 modeling/
-├──.env: Where required configuration variables are manually set.
+├──.env: Automatically coppied from the base directory .env, so the docker deployed image has the environment variables you've set.
 ├──requirements.txt: Python code dependencies.
 ├──Makefile: Automation of development processes.
 ├──Dockerfile: For containerizing the modeling project.
 ├──options.py: Loads setting variables and files for the python code.
 ├──app.py: Entry point to execute the modeling service.
 ├──tests/: Where pytest unit tests are stored.
-├──private/: Where private data (e.g., cloud authentication keys) are stored.
+├──private/: Where private data (e.g., cloud authentication keys) are copied.
 ├──flows/: Orchestration workflows using prefect.
 |  ├──register_flows.py: For registering all the prefect flows with the cloud service.
-|  ├──collection_pipeline.py: For the Dataset Collection pipeline.
+|  ├──collection_pipeline.py: For the Dataset Collection and Analysis pipeline.
-|  └──training_pipeline.py: For the Model Training pipeline.
+|  └──training_pipeline.py: For the Model Training and Evaluation pipeline.
 ├──data/: Where datasets are stored.
 |  ├──initial/: Where the initial (Roboflow) dataset is stored.
 |  ├──raw:/ Where images corrected by users are stored for future trainings.